-(1)All uses and development must conduct all operations producing heat or glare entirely within an enclosed building.
+- (1) All uses and development must conduct all operations producing heat or glare entirely within an enclosed building. - (2) All uses and development may utilize exterior lighting, but the exterior lighting must be screened, baffled or directed away from residential planning districts.